harlan-zw/to-vite-and-beyond-a-history-and-future-of-bundling/slides.md

 # ES6 - ECMAScript 2016

-- Next iteration of JavaScript, 10 years in the making
+- Next iteration of JavaScript after ES5, 10 years in the making
 - ES5 was released in 2009, first major revision to JS.
-Node and browsers understood this
+Node and browsers supported this quite early
-- HUGE DX improvements over vanilla JS
+- ES6 is a HUGE DX improvements over vanilla JS
-- await / async
+- array functions, await / async, reduce, deprecates a lot of Lodash functions
-- ES6 needed to be transpiled to ES5 for browsers and node
+- Browsers and node do not understand it.
+Needs to be transpiled

 ---